- The Ultimate Landlord Tip: Choose Your Tenants Wisely

 If you’ve ever been nervous about how to start investing, don’t worry.
 There are only two steps: 1.
 Open an account.
 2. Pick your investments.
 It’s that easy.

-• Learn the Language to Make Investing Easier
+- Learn the Complicated Language to Make Investing Easy

 Investing can seem intimidating when you hear phrases like “asset allocation.”
 Once you learn the language, you’ll realize investing is actually not that hard.